amado-saladino/karate-dsl/readme.md

 # Overview

-Karate demo for API testing
+Karate demo for API testing.

 ## Run in a container